udnie/dots/StartHere.md

         script-pyqt5.sh     See edit for PyQt5

 Scripts should be run in the **dots** source code directory.
-I used the **unix sed** command in script-ps6.sh to do the search and replace for 'type' and to take care of the usual suspects - the always required.
+A **unix/linux bash/zsh** shell is required to run the  **sed** command in script-pyqt5.sh to do the necessary and in script-ps6.sh to do the search and replace of 'type' to 'desc' inorder to run **pyside6**.

 ## Edits for Converting Dots from PyQt6 to PyQt5